 If a P-Early-Media header field is received authorizing both backward and forward early media (i.e., a value of "sendrecv"), then through connection in both directions shall be performed.
 The bearer path shall be connected in both directions on completion of the bearer setup.

+If a P-Early-Media header field is received authorizing forward early media (i.e., a value of "recvonly"), then through connection in the forward direction shall be performed, if not already done.

 Forking the INVITE

-For each terminating media endpoint that requires an early media session to be established with the originating line, the terminating Carrier network MUST signal the attributes of the terminating media endpoint to the originating Carrier network within the SDP of a 183 (Progressing) response.

-If terminating Carrier needs to modify the SDP, the Carrier SHOULD offer the modified SDP in an UPDATE request.

-Alternatively, with bi-lateral agreement, the terminating Carrier network MAY utilize multiple dialogs to ensure that 18x/200 responses containing different SDP copies are not sent within the same dialog.
-The terminating Carrier network does this by specifying a different tag parameter in the To header field for each provisional response that contains a unique SDP.
-This MUST only be used if it had not previously received a Request-Disposition header [RFC 3841] preventing the use of forking, (e.g., Request-Disposition: no-fork).

-Editor’s note: Tim Dwight, Jim Calme, Martin Dolly, and any other interested parties will develop a contribution to revise this section.
+Sometimes the terminating network delivers a request to multiple end points.
+Such an action may be taken by a SIP proxy, due to the called party number being registered at multiple devices.
+RFC-3261 defines this as “forking”.
+Other actions taken at the application layer (e.g., call diversion to voicemail) can have similar effects.

+Each end point MAY reply to the request.
+If it does it MAY append a “tag” to the TO header field, identifying a unique dialog between itself and the originating user agent.

+By default the IPNNI delivers the resulting multiple dialogs to the originating network, with the expectation that the originating network will resolve them according to local policy.
+Alternatively, with bilateral agreement, the terminating network MAY consolidate these responses into a single dialog toward the originating network.

+There is at present no standardized way to request (in the signaling message) such treatment.

 Redirecting the INVITE

 Carrier's MAY support redirection across the NNI, based on bilateral agreement.
 The redirection MAY be performed with a 3XX or REFER message.

-As an alternative to sequentially forking the INVITE, the terminating entity can redirect the originating entity to the next endpoint in the series by sending a 302 (Moved Temporarily) response containing a Contact header field that identifies the next endpoint.
-The resulting INVITE from the originating Carrier network is sent as a dialog-initiating request, and can therefore establish a new early-media session with the next endpoint in the series.
-The use of this procedure is based on bilateral agreement between peering operators.

-On receiving a 302 (Moved Temporarily) response to an INVITE request, and if this mechanism is enabled based on local policy, the originating Carrier network MUST send a new dialog-initiating INVITE with a Request-URI set to the value returned in the Contact header field of the 302 (Moved Temporarily) response, as described in [RFC 3261].

 Establishing Calls Using 3PCC

-Carrier's may support features such as click-to-call, where the call is initiated by a 3rd party such as an Application Server on behalf of the originating user.
+Carriers may support features such as click-to-call, where the call is initiated by a 3rd party such as an Application Server on behalf of the originating user.
 To support such features, SIP entities involved in session peering MUST support the 3PCC procedures described in [RFC 3725].

 Call Hold

 A SIP entity involved in session peering that wishes to place a media stream "on hold" MUST offer an updated SDP to its peer Carrier network with an attribute of "a=inactive" or "a=sendonly" in the media description block.
-A SIP entity involved in session peering that wishes to place a media stream "on hold" MUST NOT set the connection information of the SDP to a null IP address.
-For example, the SIP entity involved in session peering MUST NOT set the 'c=' connection line to c=IN IP4 0.0.0.0.
+A SIP entity involved in session peering that wishes to place a media stream "on hold" SHOULD NOT set the connection information of the SDP to a null IP address.
+For example, the SIP entity involved in session peering SHOULD NOT set the 'c=' connection line to c=IN IP4 0.0.0.0.
 A SIP entity involved in session peering that wants to place a media stream "on hold" SHOULD locally mute the media stream.
+A session entity involved in session peering MUST, however, be capable of receiving SDP whose connection address indicates a NULL IP address; interpreting this as a directive to send neither RTP nor RTCP to the peer [RFC3264].

+Note: devices that require receiving RTP or RTCP may drop the call/session in this instance.